truenas/middleware/docs/userguide/truenas_system.rst

 To instead create a new CA, first decide if it will be the only CA which will sign certificates for internal use or if the CA will be part of a
 `certificate chain <https://en.wikipedia.org/wiki/Root_certificate>`_.

-To create a CA for internal use only, click the "Create Internal CA" button which will open the screen shown in Figure 5.10c.
+To create a CA for internal use only, click the "Create Internal CA" button which will open the screen shown in Figure 5.9c.

-**Figure 5.10c: Creating an Internal CA**
+**Figure 5.9c: Creating an Internal CA**

 |ca3.png|

 .. |ca3.png| image:: images/ca3.png
-    :width: 3.0in
-    :height: 3.96in

 The configurable options are described in Table 5.9b.
 When completing the fields for the certificate authority, use the information for your organization.

-**Table 5.10b: Internal CA Options**
+**Table 5.9b: Internal CA Options**

 +----------------------+----------------------+-------------------------------------------------------------------------------------------------+
 | **Setting**          | **Value**            | **Description**                                                                                 |